ice-blockchain/bridge/docs/bridge.md

 ## Implementing Bridge Calls

-### Interacting with TON Blockchain
+### Interacting with ION Blockchain

-To interact with the TON blockchain, you will utilize the `TonWeb` library, which provides comprehensive methods for sending transactions and querying blockchain data.
+To interact with the ION blockchain, you will utilize the `TonWeb` library, which provides comprehensive methods for sending transactions and querying blockchain data.

 ### Example: Fetching Balance